Leading order magnetic field dependence of conductivities in anomalous hydrodynamics

 {\ As an example of the above point, imagine introducing a formal ``derivative counting parameter'' $\varepsilon$ with $\omega,B \sim \varepsilon$.
 With only the longitudinal electric field turned on we find, after inverting $D$, the fluid velocity perturbation along the direction of the electric field reads

 A generic Green's function will then have the form

 where $a$ and $b$ are functions dependent on the precise correlator.
 The derivative counting in the numerator is a consequence of the fact that we know the currents only to ${\cal O}(\varepsilon)$.
-Consequently, the precise form of $\alpha$ in \eqref{Eq:ExampleSoln} is irrelevant.}
+Consequently, the precise form of $\alpha$ in \eqref{Eq:ExampleSoln} is irrelevant and in principle the $B^2$ contribution to $G_{\mathrm{R}}$ must be dropped when considering an ${\cal O}(\partial)$ theory of hydrodynamics.}

 {\ With these points made, taking the wavevector to zero, we find the following longitudinal electric conductivity, \begin{widetext}